skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 ## Receive Coins

-To receive Coins to your Skywallet, you need the address of your Skywallet.
+To receive coins to your Skywallet, you need the address of your Skywallet.

 To get the address of the Skywallet, follow these steps :